jeremykross/recurrent/README.md

 (let [input (!
 Input "FooBar")])
 ```

 Now `input` is a map with the `:recurrent/dom-$` and `:value-$` keys defined in the componet.
 This is essentially a function invocation.
 The first argument to `!` is the component to be instantiated, followed by the arguments the component accepts.
-Here, `initial-value` is set to `"FooBar"`.
+Above, `initial-value` is set to `"FooBar"`.

 Here's a more complete example.